isomerpages/moe-yishunpri/_departments/PHYSICAL EDUCATION.md

 ### Healthy Lifestyle Week and Fiesta

-The aim of Healthy Lifestyle Week and Fiesta is to promote awareness among students and parents on the need to maintain a healthy lifestyle and provide a platform for pupil-parent bonding through participation in healthy lifestyle activities.
+<p style="text-align: justify;">The aim of Healthy Lifestyle Week and Fiesta is to promote awareness among students and parents on the need to maintain a healthy lifestyle and provide a platform for pupil-parent bonding through participation in healthy lifestyle activities.

-During the Healthy Lifestyle Week, students are encouraged to participate in a variety of physical activities both in school as well as at home. students also had to answer simple quizzes on maintaining a healthy lifestyle.
+<p style="text-align: justify;">During the Healthy Lifestyle Week, students are encouraged to participate in a variety of physical activities both in school as well as at home. students also had to answer simple quizzes on maintaining a healthy lifestyle.
 All these activities served to increase the awareness that staying healthy can be fun.

-Parents play a critical role in promoting a healthy lifestyle among the students.
-They participated in certain activities as a family and encouraged their child for other activities that required their endorsement.
+<p style="text-align: justify;">Parents play a critical role in promoting a healthy lifestyle among the students.
+They participated in certain activities as a family and encouraged their child for other activities that required their endorsement. </p>

-For the P5 students, in collaboration with National Health Foundation (NHF), the school also introduced the Blood Pressure (BP) initiative, where every pupil was loaned out with a Blood pressure monitor to bring home for a week.
-The aim was for students and their family members to take responsibility and monitor their own health.
+<p style="text-align: justify;">For the P5 students, in collaboration with National Health Foundation (NHF), the school also introduced the Blood Pressure (BP) initiative, where every pupil was loaned out with a Blood pressure monitor to bring home for a week.
+The aim was for students and their family members to take responsibility and monitor their own health.</p>

-Staying healthy is a choice.
-Let’s all work together to maintain a healthy lifestyle!
+<p style="text-align: justify;">Staying healthy is a choice.
+Let’s all work together to maintain a healthy lifestyle!</p>